AirAKose/JavaScriptUtilities/ColorPicker/README.md

 		>ex: "hsv(1,1,1)"

 #----------------
--ColorRGB.toHSV()
+- ColorRGB.toHSV()
-	>Returns an HSV color that represents the RGB color.
+>	Returns an HSV color that represents the RGB color.

--ColorRGB.toMaxSaturation()
+- ColorRGB.toMaxSaturation()
-	>Returns an RGB color that represents a fully saturated version of the current color.
+>	Returns an RGB color that represents a fully saturated version of the current color.

--ColorRGB.invert()
+- ColorRGB.invert()
-	>Returns an RGB color that is inverted from the current RGB values.
+>	Returns an RGB color that is inverted from the current RGB values.

--ColorRGB.toHexString()
+- ColorRGB.toHexString()
-	>Returns a string that represents the RGB values in hexadecimal.
+>	Returns a string that represents the RGB values in hexadecimal.
-		>ex: "0f0f0f"
+>		ex: "0f0f0f"

--ColorRGB.toString()
+- ColorRGB.toString()
-	>Returns a string that represents the RGB values.
+>	Returns a string that represents the RGB values.
-		>ex: "rgb(255,255,255)"
+>		ex: "rgb(255,255,255)"

 ______________________________________________________________________